Thompson Professor of Classics

-Has taught at Hampden-Sydney College since 1978.
+Professor Arieti has taught at Hampden-Sydney College since 1978.
 Previously he taught at Stanford University, The Pennsylvania State University, and Cornell College.
-He is married to Barbara Arieti, a guidance counselor at Prince Edward County Elementary School, and is the father of two children, Samuel and Ruth, and the grandfather of one grandchild, Josephine.
+He is married to Barbara Arieti, a guidance counselor at Prince Edward County Elementary School; is the father of two children, Samuel and Ruth; and the grandfather of two granddaughters, Josephine and Clementine.

 Greek, Roman, and biblical literature and philosophy; ancient history; humanities; the classical tradition.

 Service to the College:

-He has served on and chaired innumerable committees; has been the chair of the Humanities Program and of the Classics Department; he founded and served as coach of the College Bowl Team; has served as a Freshman advisor.
-He organized and directed four interdisciplinary symposia with the participation of scholars from across the nation-Science and Mathematics: Definitions Ancient and Modern; Chaos: Ancient and Modern; Oedipus the King, and The Trojan War.
+He has served on and chaired innumerable committees; has been the chair of the Humanities Program and of the Classics Department; founded and served as coach of the College Bowl Team; has served as a Freshman advisor.
+He organized and directed four interdisciplinary symposia with the participation of scholars from across the nation-Science and Mathematics: Definitions Ancient and Modern; Chaos: Ancient and Modern; Oedipus the King; and The Trojan War.

 Honors and Awards:

 Among his honors are membership in Phi Beta Kappa, Eta Sigma Phi, and Phi Alpha Theta.
 He was selected as a Woodrow Wilson Fellow, a Stanford University Fellow, and a National Endowment for the Humanities Fellow.
-He received the John Templeton Prize for Science and Religion in 1996.
-At Hampden-Sydney College he has received the Mettauer Research award three times, and, in 1995, he was awarded the Graves H. Thompson Chair.
+In 1996 he received the John Templeton Prize for Science and Religion.
+At Hampden-Sydney College he has received the Mettauer Research award three times, and, in 1995, was awarded the Graves H. Thompson Chair.